Infographic highlighting why Transvault is the best choice for your email archive migration.

 - Ease of Use – Making a digital transformation effortless for your legal firm requires an easy-to-use system for all employees.
 Providing this along with the required training to use new systems will ensure seamless adoption of new systems and platforms.
 Clarifying processes and procedures will limit challenges during a digital transformation and is vital to your law firm’s long-term success.

 - Fully compliant, highly secure data solutions: Ensuring your data collection, storage and archiving meets and/or exceeds all legal requirements is crucial.
 The most well-known of these is the California Consumer Privacy Act (CCPA), though other data protection legislation is in place in other states and General Data Protection Regulation (GDPR) if working in Europe and the UK.
 Ensuring your clients’ privacy, privilege and confidentiality is a threshold issue.
 Not meeting these legal requirements could be incredibly costly for your firm.
 Additionally, it’s vitally important that your firm ensures it follows the Modern Rule of Professional Conduct 1.6 around client confidentiality.
-Breaking this could jeopardize your position in the ABA and your licence to practice law.
+Breaking this could jeopardize your position in the ABA and your license to practice law.

 - Interoperability: Depending on the type of law you practice, you may receive client records, scans, medical information, police reports, insurance documents, etc., from various sources that may have different formats, encryptions and quality than your cloud-based infrastructure.
 Ensuring your new centralized operating system can sort and process this data easily and without delay is necessary to make sure client expectations are met.